Colon Cancer Is Important to Detect Early through Colonoscopy Screenings

 The sooner colon cancer is detected, the easier it is to treat.

-The American Cancer Society recommends that colorectal cancer screening should start at age 50 or as early as age 45 depending on high risk factors, such as obesity, smoking, poor diet, or a family history of certain types of cancer.
+The American Cancer Society recommends that colorectal cancer screening should start at age 45 and sometimes earlier depending on risk factors such as obesity, smoking, poor diet, or a family history of certain types of cancer.

 Amberwell offers colonoscopy screening for early detection of colon cancer.